WiN – Women in the NUJ

 The NUJ has expertise, information and support to offer its members.
 The union can help take action against sexism, discrimination and harassment.

-The union campaigns against sexism in the media industry and can help enforce existing employment rights on flexible working, equal pay and maternity.
+The union campaigns against sexism in the media industry and can help enforce existing employment rights on flexible working, equal pay, childcare and maternity.

 The union can also give advice on safety and offer training.